Solastranda

 Solastranda or Solastranden (English: The Sola Beach) is a 2.3 km long sandy beach in Norway, located 2 km from Stavanger Airport, Sola and 15 km from Stavanger.
 The beach is a popular beach for swimming and sunbathing in the summer.
 Windsurfing and surfing are popular all-year-round activities at Solastranden.

 Sola Strand Hotel that also houses toilets and dressing room facilities is at the south end of the beach.
 A farm beach resort also offers dining and banquet facilities.
 There are also traces of German military activity from World War II.
-Sola Golfcourse is nearby the beach.
+Sola Golfklubb is nearby the beach.